 - Also used successfully by Sallah, to disguise his fist.

-- Also used in Raiders of the Lost Ark.
-When Indiana Jones is on a seaplane about to leave for Asia, a man lowers the Life magazine he's reading and reveals his face, with ominous music to let the audience know he's a Villain.
+- Raiders of the Lost Ark: When Indiana Jones is on a seaplane about to leave for Asia, a man lowers the Life magazine he's reading and reveals his face, with ominous music to let the audience know he's a Villain.
 He later turns out to be a Nazi agent.

 - Austin Powers: International Man of Mystery: During the opening credits when everyone is chasing Austin, he hides out by concealing his face behind a copy of Fab! magazine with a distorted view of his face on it.
-Watch it here starting at 2:40.
+This itself is a parody of a scene from the beginning of A Hard Day's Night where The Beatles are hiding from their fans.

 - Used by Sikes and/or Nancy in various adaptations of Oliver Twist.